Zenlytic/zenlytic-docs/docs/4_data_modeling/93_measure.md

 `sql_distinct_key`: This tells Zenlytic that the measure you are calculating here is duplicated, and what field or expression it is unique on.
 For example, if you have a sales amount that is tied to an order but present in a order lines table, you could set this value to `order_id` and the type to `sum_distinct` to correctly sum up the sales amount without double counting.
 See [symmetric aggregates](96_symmetric_aggregates.md) for more information.

+`measure`: This is only used when the metric has the type `cumulative`.
+A cumulative metric will sum up that metric over all time, and the measure property specifies which metric to aggregate over all time.
+For example, you could have a metric of type `sum` called `total_revenue` and create a cumulative metric referencing that named `cumulative_revenue` which calculates the `total_revenue` metric cumulatively.

 `filters`: This is a list of [field filters](94_field_filter.md), which have two properties, `field` and `value`.
 For example, the below field filter equates to the SQL where clause `where channel != 'Paid'`.
 Note, you *cannot* apply filters to measures of type `number`.
 You must apply your filters to the input measures, to achieve that result.
 ```
 - field: channel
   value: "-Paid"
 ```

+`canon_date`: This is the date to use when trending this metric over time or applying a time period.
+It defaults to the `default_date` of the view the metric is in, but you can override it here.
+When you override it, just use the `name` of the date field (e.g. use `order_at` instead of `order_at_date` which also contains a dimension group).

 `extra`: The extra property is like dbt `meta` property, and you can put whatever additional properties you want in here.
 For example, under this property you could add a property like this `maintainer: "jane doe"`